Have a question for WOOF? E-mail us!

 - Jean Donaldson

-By Lisa (Laney) Patrona, Dip.
-DTBC, CPDT-KA, CBC and Devene Godau, CPDT-KA
+By Lisa Patrona, Dip.
+CBST, CPDT-KA, ACDBC, AABP-CDT

-We have found clicker training to be the most humane and effective method we can use to train dogs, but we talk to people everyday who have never heard of it and are hesitant to try it.
-Here we'll take some time to teach you a bit about clicker training, address some common concerns and answer some frequently asked questions about it.
+Clicker training is the most humane and effective method used in dog training.
+We talk to people everyday who have never heard of it and are hesitant to try it, so here we'll take some time to teach you about clicker training, address some common concerns, and answer some frequently asked questions!

 Q: What is clicker training?

-A: The clicker is a method of positive reinforcement training that teaches the dog to repeat behaviors that make the click happen!
-It is a tool that helps teach behavior quickly and effectively, without the use of physical punishments, and is a lot of fun for both dog and human!
+A: It's a positive reinforcement-based training method that teaches the dog to repeat behavior/s that make the click happen!
+The clicker is a training tool that teaches new behavior quickly and effectively, and is a lot of fun for both dog and human!
+It's simply never, ever necessary to use force, fear, or intimidation in training.
+Clicker training enhances the bond between you and your dog as you enjoy the training process together!

 Q: How does it work and how does it help my dog learn to do what I want?

-A: Clicker training works on the scientific principles of both classical (making associations) and operant learning (behavior = consequence).
+A: Clicker training works on 2 primary learning principles: Classical (making associations) and operant (behavior = consequence).
 First, the sound of the clicker is followed immediately and repetitiously with food (click/treat, click/treat, click/treat).
-This process teaches the dog that the sound of the
+This process teaches the dog that the sound of the clicker is significant, and he learns to predict the delivery of a treat when he hears it.

-Q: Why use a clicker when I can just use food?
+Q: Why use a clicker?
+Can't I just use food by itself to reward my dog?

-Q: Why can't I use my voice instead of a clicker?
+Q: Can I use my voice instead of a clicker?

-Q: I don't want to have to carry a clicker around the rest of my dog's life!
+Q: Do I have to carry the clicker around for the rest of my dog's life?

-Q: Will my dog confuse other sounds (i.e.- the clicking of a keyboard, or other environmental noises) with the clicker sound.
+Q: Will my dog confuse other sounds (like the clicking of a keyboard, or other environmental noises) with the clicker sound?

-A: Dogs are VERY good discriminators and will differentiate between the sound of the clicker, and other sounds that seem similar to the human ear.
+A: Dogs are VERY good discriminators and will easily differentiate between the sound of the clicker, and other sounds.

-Q: Isn't it confusing for my dog to have multiple people in the same class using their clickers?
+Q: Isn't it confusing to my dog to have multiple students in class clicking at the same time?

 Sign up to receive Woofology's Tip of Week via email: